Kan1shka9/Offensive-Computer-Security/Homeworks/Homework-3.md

 - [10 points] Explain 3 of the vulnerabilities did the researchers find?
 What impacts did they have?

+	- Insecure Input Validation
+		- Vulnerable Script - login.cgi
+		- Only client side validation on username/password field leading to buffer overflow

+	- Shell Injection Vulnerabilities
+		- 15 CGI programs which call system function which lead to execution of ``` 127.0.0.1`sleep 60` ```

+	- Buffer Overflow Vulnerabilities
+		- strcpy function in login.cgi vulnerable to BOF
+		- No DEP
+		- No stack canaries
+		- Partial ASLR implementation

 ###### 8) [25 points] Here’s a scenario, which is going to take some googling / research: